If you’re like me, you were taught that yoga is about structure and alignment.

 Somatic Shaking

-However, in modern society, we’ve been taught to counter this natural movement and heal the mind.
-But sometimes the best therapy session for our nervous systems is to simply shake it off!
+However, in modern society, we’ve been taught to suppress this reflex in favor of psychology.
+But sometimes the best therapy for our nervous systems is to simply shake it off!

 Body Scan Meditation

-Body scan meditation involves systematically directing attention to different parts of the body, noticing any sensations without judgment.
+You systematically direct your attention to different parts of the body, noticing any sensations without judgment.
 Think of deep relaxation in savasana.

-This practice cultivates deep, deep body awareness, allowing you to identify areas of tension and consciously release them.
-This must be done in a secure space where you feel safe and won’t be interrupted.
+This practice cultivates deep body awareness, allowing you to identify areas of tension and consciously release them.
+This should be done in a secure space where you feel safe and won’t be interrupted.
 No external stimulus allowed!

 Breathwork